freshskates/telegram-trade-bot-boiler/README.md

 ```

 #### You updated the Prisma Schema (Make sure nothing is accessing the DB)
-`npx prisma generate` will generate the Prisma Client code based on the data model defined in your `schema.prisma` file.
+`npx prisma generate` will generate the Prisma Client code based on the data model defined in your `prisma/schema.prisma` file.

 ```
 npm install